 - In Teenage Mutant Ninja Turtles (2003), Karai's loyalty to the Foot and her father will often clash with her loyalty to the turtles, who helped her restore the Foot when she asked for their aid.

-- Avatar The Last Airbender has a slight example of this in the third season.
+- There's an example of this in the third season.
 Mai has to choose between her love of Zuko and her fear of Azula in "Boiling Rock," and chooses her love of Zuko.
 When Azula goes to kill her for this, Ty Lee makes a quick choice between her friendship-based love of Mai and her fear of Azula, and she also chooses the love.
 Either Azula isn't really that scary (which, let's be honest, isn't completely true), or both of her friends are much more loyal (to other people) than Azula previously thought.

 - Zuko goes through this throughout the entire third season.
 He's finally got everything he's ever wanted, but he's betrayed the only family who cared for him.
 Team Avatar, his enemies, care more for him then his father and sister do.
-And then we find out that his grandfathers are Fire Lord Sozin and Avatar Roku, splitting him even further.
+And then we find out that his grandfathers are not just Fire Lord Sozin but also Avatar Roku, splitting him even further.
 He finally chooses Team Avatar and his uncle - a decision which ultimately pays off in spectacular style.

 - Anything involving the Supertrooper project on Galaxy Rangers will send Shane Gooseman, the team's Lancer, straight to this trope.
 Goose was the youngest of the Troopers, and the only one who remained loyal to Earth's government after the disaster that ended the project.
 His loyalty was "rewarded" by BETA forcing him into becoming a Hunter of His Own Kind.
 It's not so much of an issue with Psycho for Hire Kilbane, but a much bigger problem when it came to Darkstar (who just wanted to be left alone with her boyfriend), and Max Sawyer (who may or may not have been guilty of the crimes he was charged with).